 In order for treatment to be successful, the root cause of the sensitivity must be identified.
-During a consultation, Dr. Regni or Dr. Salik will perform a complete evaluation to establish the source of your sensitivity, and determine an appropriate treatment to meet your needs.
+During a consultation, Dr. Gerald Regni, Jr. will perform a complete evaluation to establish the source of your sensitivity and determine an appropriate treatment to meet your needs.

 If you have sensitive teeth, it is even more important that you attend routine visits with your dentist.